ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 language dwell; The one who pities
 starving birds Should scatter orumbe as
 well.
 The mercy that is warm and true
 Mast lend a helping hand; , For those
+who talk, yet fail to do, But &quot; build
+upon the sand.
 </td></tr></table>

 ---